matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 The `Refresh` button should be used to recalculate the fee as the fee may depend on the length of the string to be set.

-You can even click on the `Change greeting` button, but nothing will be changed, since we don't call the contract yet.
+You can even click on the `Change greeting` button, but nothing will be changed since we don't call the contract yet.

 ![img](/start-2.png)

 ### Updating the greeting

-Interacting wtth smart contract works absolutely the same way as in `ethers`, but we also need to pass the `customData` override to supply the `feeToken` of the transaction.
+Interacting with smart contract works absolutely the same way as in `ethers`, but we also need to pass the `customData` override to supply the `feeToken` of the transaction.

 ```javascript
 const txHandle = await this.contract.setGreeting(this.newGreeting, {